What Do I Need To Know About My Child’s Education?

 - then he uses a direction word (in, out, up, down, forward),

-- then the student uses a distance word (near, far, close),
+- then he uses a distance word (near, far, close),

 - and finally he masters pre-kindergarten position and direction by using a simple map with position, direction and distance words.